Audi Q5 Insurance Rates

 Rates are averaged for all Audi Q5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Audi Q5 Insurance
+How to Shop for More Affordable Audi Q5 Insurance

-- Insureds who want higher levels of liability will pay approximately $520 annually to go from a low limit to higher 250/500 limits
+- Consumers who purchase increased levels of liability coverage will pay about $530 annually to increase from a minimum limit to a 250/500 level

 To save on the average insurance cost for an Audi Q5, make sure to take the time to shop for rates so you have an Audi Q5 comparison chart of Audi rates.